MileHacker Logo

 Guidebooks & Maps

 Lonely Planet China / Rough Guide to China typically include chapters on Gansu Province and Tianshui.
 They offer general overviews, practical advice, and maps.
-Local maps of Tianshui might appear at hotels or bookstores, often in Chinese.
-A physical map serves as a good backup if your phone runs out of battery.
+Local maps of Tianshui might be present at hotels or bookstores, often in Mandarin.
+A physical map serves as a good backup if your cell phone runs out of battery.

 Books